-Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

-区 State Medicaid Agency □ Weekly
+State Medicaid Agency Weekly

-Operating Agency ☐ Monthly
+Operating Agency Monthly

-Sub-State Entity ⊠ Quarterly
+Sub-State Entity Quarterly

-Other Specify:

-X Continuously and Ongoing

-Other Specify:
+Other Specify: Annually

-Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies): c.
-Timelines When the State does not have all elements of the Quality a methods for discovery and remediation related to the assurption operational. ullet $No$ a.
+Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies): - Continuously and Ongoing Other Specify: he State does not have all elements of the Quality I Is for discovery and remediation related to the assu - No , s ease provide a detailed strategy for assuring Finan entified strategies, and the parties responsible for i menting a.
 Rate Determination Methods.
 In two pages or less, describe the methods that are employed to establish provider payment rates for waiver services and the entity or entities that are responsible for rate determination.
 Indicate any opportunity for public comment in the process.
 If different methods are employed for various types of services, the description may group services for which the same method is employed.
 State laws, regulations, and policies referenced in the description are available upon request to CMS through the Medicaid agency or the operating agency (if applicable).